DarthBenro008/app-brickie/README.md

 Give a ⭐ if this project made your life easy !

-Spread the word!
+Spread the word to your App Developer fellows to make thier life easier too !

 ## Contributions

-- Feel Free to Open a PR/Issue for any feature or bug
+- Feel Free to Open a PR/Issue for any feature or bug(s)
 - Make sure you follow the community guidelines !
 - Feel free to open an issue to ask a question/discuss anything about AppBrickie
 - Have a feature request?
 Open an Issue!